 I don’t think one thing, in particular, triggered my passion for music - I simply love it.
 My grandparents and mother did a lot of singing, and it was always my favourite subject at school.
-I started piano lessons when I was 7 years old, took up the flute when I was 12 years old, singing lessons for GCSE, and never stopped learning.
+I started piano lessons when I was seven, took up the flute when I was 12 years old, singing lessons for GCSE, and never stopped learning.
 That’s the beauty of music.
-There is so much out there, and the journey never stops.
+There is so much out there, and the journey never ends.
 I bought a saxophone because I love jazz, and I have always wanted to learn how to play the harp.
 The closest I got to this was some lessons on the guzheng in China.

 What is your favourite music-related project at the school?

 I enjoyed running the ‘Drums of the World’ University in the Autumn term.
 The boys who signed up got to explore djembe drumming, salsa percussion, taiko drumming, and body percussion.
-We thoroughly enjoyed watching the STOMP video together and creating our own performance acts from it.
+We thoroughly enjoyed watching the STOMP video together and creating our performance acts from it.

 I am also thrilled with how the Primary Singers CCA has developed this year.
 The girls are now singing in 3-part harmony and have had many successful performances on stage.
 Our most exciting achievement has been to sing with the School Orchestra backing us live at the End of Year Concert.

 I have just ordered some more resources for Primary Music next year, and Miss Clark has also ordered some additional stringed instruments.
 Together, we are hoping to implement some exciting instrumental workshops to strengthen the transition from KS2 to KS3.
-I may have a few other projects up my sleeve, but you’ll just have to watch this space…
+I may have a few other projects up my sleeve, but you’ll have to watch this space.

 Of course - I wouldn’t be a Music Teacher if I didn’t think this.
 Now let me give some reasons why:

 Music is fundamental to the heart and soul of any school, and it is essential for a well-rounded education.
 Music teaches appreciation, discipline, collaboration and cooperation.
 It develops transferable skills such as coordination, teamwork, listening skills and creativity.
 It is mathematical in its rhythm, scientific with its sound, artistic with its performances, literary with songs, geographical and cultural, historical and experimental.
 Music Education, done well, will always produce good results.
 It improves fine-motor skills, sensitivity and respect when handling instruments.
 It improves memory and develops language skills.
 It enables students to express themselves and grow in confidence.
-It instills enjoyment and appreciation of different styles and genres.
+It instils enjoyment and appreciation of different styles and genres.
 It educates and entertains.